Drums & Demonstrations |

 with the tamborim part.
 Any bell, pot, pan, or light piece of scrap metal that

 can make at least two tones works for the agogó part.
 Tarol/ Caixa: This instrument is a kind of snare drum, a shallow metal cylinder with heads on either side.
 On one side, a few loops of bass guitar string or bicycle brake cable are stretched against the head to make a snare.
 You play it with 2 sticks and either hang from the shoulders by a strap, attach it to your waist with a belt, hold it under your arm, or balance it on top of your shoulder right next to your ear (ouch!).
 Its rhythm is repetitious, with no interruptions, and it calls and incites the other instruments.
 People with high-school marching band experience need to take great care not to destroy the Samba feel, which is very delicate.
 One guy playing loud rudiments on a snare drum is all it takes to destroy the whole groove.
 A shallow snare drum (a piccolo snare) from a cheap drum set works great.
 Repique: This instrument was introduced in the bateria in the '50s and is a complement to the tamborim.
 It is a "calling" instrument that signals the players when to start, stop, play a break, or make any kind of musical change.
 The repique is a cylinder with two heads like the tarol, but it is sometimes deeper and it lacks a snare.
 It is played with a stick in one hand and the palm and fingers of the other.
 It hangs from the player's shoulder.
 Along with calling, it plays different patterns, takes solos, and marks the attack for the bateria.
 A timbale, a snare drum with the snares off, or a drum set tom tuned way-up all work well.
 For your left hand, you have to use a different technique than most hand drums or the rim will chew up your palm.
 Try moving it more to the center of the drum than you would a hand drum, or cupping your hand, so you don't hit the rim.
 Reco-reco: This instrument is a rasp made from one or more rows of springs stretched over a resonator and rubbed with a thin metal stick.
 They are not as loud as the instruments above, but something about the tone of the reco-reco just whispers rebellion.
 If you are going to make your own, metal resonators are the loudest.
 Try a pie-tin or piece of rain gutter.
 The springs don't need to be that tight, they just need to be laying flat against the resonator, and at same level so the stick will rub them all simultaneously.
 Any rasp can cover the part: güiro, Orange Crush bottle (Molotov Cocktail optional), rub board, etc. They can play either the ganzá or the caixa parts.
 Apito: The whistle is used by the bateria's director.
 It is the battle call, or the sign of attention.
 Every time it sounds the players know that something is about to happen.
 The whistle of a bateria directors is like the baton of an orchestra conductor, it gives the entrances, the calls, the dynamics to the players.
 The meanings of different whistles, hand signals, and calls on the repique should be agreed upon during the rehearsals.
 Tri-tone whistles are great if you can get one, but anything works.
-Many other instruments are used in Samba (cavaco, cuica, pandeiro, tan-tan, rebolo, atabaque, prato e faca, etc.) but they are difficult to play, hard to obtain, potential weapons and/or not very loud, and so not optimal for a demonstration. (text adapted from an interview with Mestre Marçal by Regina Werneck, Rio, November, 1987) |
+Many other instruments are used in Samba (cavaco, cuica, pandeiro, tan-tan, rebolo, atabaque, prato e faca, etc.) but they are difficult to play, hard to obtain, potential weapons and/or not very loud, and so not optimal for a demonstration.
+Excellent models for protest ensembles can be found throughout the world, from Korea to Kinshasa, but Samba is the biggest and the loudest, so it is worth learning. (text adapted from an interview with Mestre Marçal by Regina Werneck, Rio, November, 1987) |

 In our experience, particularly in demo situations, the bateria can become